 Harry is Professor in the School of English, Film, Theatre and Media Studies.

-His publications include The Unforgiving Minute, an acclaimed biography of Rudyard Kipling; Talking about Ourselves, a book of interviews with New Zealand poets; People Like Us, a volume of short stories; nine collections of poems, of which the most recent is Just Then (2012), and How You Doing?, an anthology of New Zealand comic verse.
+His publications include The Unforgiving Minute, an acclaimed biography of Rudyard Kipling; Talking about Ourselves, a book of interviews with New Zealand poets; People Like Us, a volume of short stories; ten collections of poems (most recently Half Dark (Victoria University Press, 2015); and How You Doing?, an anthology of New Zealand comic verse.
 He is also co-editor of the review journal quarterly New Zealand Books.

 For several years he taught the English Honours paper in the modern short story.
 He retired as the Listener's Wellington theatre critic in 2007, after nine years.

 - School of English Film Theatre and Media Studies staff page

 - New Zealand Book Council writer file

 Read more about CREW 257 Creative Nonfiction, including timetable and fee information, or download a course flier here.